bigskysoftware/_hyperscript/www/docs.md

   return it
 end
 ```
-This is an asynchronous function, issuing a `GET` to `/aString` on the server.
-Note that you do not need to annotate
+This is an asynchronous hyperscript function, issuing a `GET` to `/aString` on the server and waiting for a response.
+Despite this, you do not need to explicitly annotate the function being asynchronous.
-the function as asynchronous, however.

-Now consider this hyperscript event handler:
+If we create an event handler that invokes this function:

 ```html
 <button _="on click put getString() into my.innerHTML">